 11. He turned aside my paths, and He tore me in pieces; He made me desolate.

-12. He bent His bow and set me as the target of the arrow.
+12. He bent His bow and set me as the target for the arrow.

 14. I was a derision to all my people, their song all the day.

-15. He has filled me with bitter things; He made me drunk with wormwood.
+15. He has filled me with bitter things; He has made me drink wormwood.

-16. He broke my teeth with gravel; He covered me with ash.
+16. He also broke my teeth with gravel; He made me cower in ashes.

-17. And He removed my soul far from peace; I forgot what is good.
+17. Yea, my soul is denied peace; I have forgotten what is good,

-18. And I said, “My strength and my hope in Jehovah have perished.”
+18.and I said, “My strength and my hope from Jehovah have perished.”

-19. Remember my affliction and my wandering, the wormwood, and the poison.
+19. Oh, remember my affliction and my wandering, the wormwood and poison!

-20. My soul continually remembers, and it is bowed down within me.
+20. My soul certainly remembers and is bowed down within me.

-21. This will I bring to mind; in this, I will have hope:
+¶21.
+This thing will I bring to mind; because of this, I have hope:

 23. they are new every morning.
-O great is your faithfulness.
+Great is your faithfulness!

 25. The Lord is good to those who wait for Him, to the soul who seeks Him.

-26. It is good both to hope and quietly wait for the salvation of Jehovah.
+26. It is good both to hope and quietly wait for the salvation of the Lord.

 27. It is good for a man that he bear the yoke in his youth.

 ¶28.
-He will sit alone and keep silent, for He has laid our iniquities upon him;[1]
+Alone will he sit and keep silent, for He has laid our iniquities upon him;[1]

 29.He will put his mouth in the dust, that there may be hope;

-30.He will give his cheek to the one striking him; He will be satisfied by his reproach,
+30.He will give his cheek to the one striking him; he will be filled with reproach.

 32. For though He cause grief, yet will He have compassion according to the abundance of His lovingkindness.

-33. For He does not willfully afflict and grieve the children of men.
+33. For He does not willingly afflict and grieve the children of men.

 34. To crush under His feet all the earth’s prisoners,

-35.to thrust aside the judgment of a man from before the face of the Most High,
+35.to thrust aside the judgment of a man in the presence of the Most High,

-36.to subvert a man in his cause, my Lord does not contenance.
+36.to subvert a man in his cause, the Lord does not countenance.

-37. Who says “this”, and it comes to pass if my Lord has not commanded it?
+¶37.
+Who can say anything and it come to pass if the Lord has not commanded it?

-38. Out of the mouth of the Most High comes evil and good.
+38. Is it not from the mouth of the Most High that evil and good come?

-39. Why does a living man complain – a man – because of his sin?
+39. Why does a living man complain, a man for the punishment of his sin?

 40. Let us search out and examine our ways and return to Jehovah.